stormatters image

 Purport: Lord Nrsimha Incarnates to Stop Child Abuse

 The advent of Lord Nrsimha, recorded in the Seventh Canto of Srimad Bhagavatam, tells many stories.
-The Lion-god represents the fearsome side of god, as well as bravery and justice personified.
+The Lion-god represents the fearsome side of God, as well as bravery and justice personified.
 Hiranyakashipu is the archetypical cruel and unfit father, who fails to recognize the dignity of his own son.
 Prahlada, the innocent child, witnesses the fearsome Other destroy his evil father.
 He retains his innocence and succeeds where his father failed.
-At the end of the story Lord Nrsimha crowns him king and blesses him to lives a peaceful, long, and prosperous life before returning to god's kingdom.
+At the end of the story Lord Nrsimha crowns him king and blesses him to lives a peaceful, long, and prosperous life before returning to God's kingdom.

 The story also presents educational archetypes, with Sanda and Amarka representing Manihara, Murlaivadaka, and other abusive teachers in ISKCON.
 Sukracharya, the head of the gurukula, could serve as a metaphor for Jagadhisa, the ISKCON Minister of Education (dismissed in 1988), who employed cruel men to discipline children.
 Narada Muni represents the good side of education.
 He instructed Hiranyakashipu's wife Kayadhu (and Prahlada in her womb).
 Prahlada passes that knowledge along to his classmates, personifying goodness.
-The story implies that god favors the good teachers Narada Muni and Prahlada.
+The story implies that God favors the good teachers Narada Muni and Prahlada.
 He takes the form of a Lion to vanquish the others.
 The image of Lord Nrsimha ripping open the demon's belly is a strong personal symbol for anyone abused as a child, even if they were never in the Hare Krishna schools.
 God's violent reaction assures the child that the father's abuse was wrong.
 Another analogy is that Nrsimha personifies Freud's image of the superego, or supersoul that guides Prhalada (the ego, or embodied spirit), and conquers Hiranyakashipu (the uncontrolled passion of the psyche, or id).

 In Krishna's story the perpetrator is King Kamsa.
 Both stories carry the same message: God takes note of every offense against a child.
 The punishment of killing the demons may happen in a literal sense, or metaphorically.
 God works in his own way, on his own timetable.
 Lord Nrsimha could have killed Hiranyakashipu any time, but he waited until the moment when Hiranyakashipu pulled his sword to kill Prahlada.
 Emerging from the marble pillar, Nrsimha toyed with Hiranyakashipu as a cat toys with a mouse.
 This may have been in retribution for the way Hiranyakashipu toyed with his son.
 "Every action has an equal reaction" is a law of physics and karma.
 Nrsimha waited for dusk, when he could kill Hiranyakashipu without contradicting the benedictions of Brahma.

 In the story of Krishna, Kamsa continued to persecute innocent people until Lord Krishna was ready to enter into his adult role as a king and leader of the Yadus.
-Although we humans would have everything happen instantly, the meaning of lila is that it's god's divine play.
+Although we humans would have everything happen instantly, the meaning of lila is that it's God's divine play.
 Everything happens according to his timing and his desire, in order to enact certain pastimes.
-The implication is that god has his ways of doing things, so the scriptures ask us to find solace in the stories, and believe that everything is acting according to god's will, and that god does protect innocent souls who have faith in him.
+The implication is that God has his ways of doing things, so the scriptures ask us to find solace in the stories, and believe that everything is acting according to God's will, and that God does protect innocent souls who have faith in him.
 This is certainly Prahlada's message.

 The Demon's History